LUMC/sentinel/src/sphinx/devs_tutorial_processors.rst

 -------------------

 The final step is defining the stats processor.
-This step will be relatively simpler than the inputs processor, since Sentinel have a better idea of what to expect from the database records:
+This step will be relatively simpler than the inputs processor, since Sentinel now has a better idea of what to expect from the database records:

 .. code-block:: scala
    :linenos: